 Washington, DC

-- Supervised a team of 20 event photographers covering the DC Shorts Film Festival.
+• Supervised and trained more than 20 event photographers and WordPress bloggers responsible for documenting and promoting the DC Shorts Film Festival.

 Senior Web Editor